gekitsu/bouldering-for-beginners/buying-your-first-shoes.md

 <!--* try many sizes, sit with each pair for a while to get past the initial reaction of ‘ow ow ow’ as best as possible-->
 The second recommendation is to try many sizes of each model to tease out what you can and can not bear on your feet.
-As mentioned above, it can be helpful to sit with each pair for a while to get past the initial painful impression as best as possible.
+Sitting with the shoes on your feet for a while can help overcome the initial painful impression to a degree, and is definitely worth the time.

 <!--* that makes brick and mortar stores better than online, even if they’re more expensive than online shopping-->
 Both of these recommendations make well-stocked brick and mortar stores a better choice than shopping online, even if they are a little more expensive.